MonSSteRFF/simpleClassName/README.md

 # simpleClassName
-simple library for className in react/react-native applications\
+simple library for ClassName in react/react-native applications\
 can use with javascript or typescript

 [npm](https://www.npmjs.com/package/simple-class-name)\